yiphei/yif-AI/attention_dropout_transformer/README.md

 ## Architecture

 At the high-level, the architecture consists of a canonical decoder-only transformer with a modified dropout module.
-Additional dropout losses are introduced to coerce dropout towards certain characteristics.
+Two dropout-specific losses are introduced to encourage low dropout entropy and dropout L1 norm.

 <div align="center">
   <img src="assets/decoder_diagram.svg" alt="sdasd" width="40%">
 </div>

+### LearnedDropout